usamec/ml2/hw1.md

 For 50% of points your code should be able to calculate first order derivatives of any expression containing plus, minus and multiplication.
 If you fail this requirement your number of points is zero.
 Otherwise your grade depends on number of passed tests.

-You are provide set of files with unittests. `test1.py` contains tests for plus, minus and mulplication and calculating derivatives using them. `test2.py` contains tests also other expressions. `bonus.py` contains one example of higher order derivative.
+You are provide set of files with unittests. `test1.py`(https://raw.githubusercontent.com/usamec/ml2/master/test1.py) contains tests for plus, minus and mulplication and calculating derivatives using them. `test2.py`(coming soon) contains tests also other expressions. `bonus.py`(coming soon) contains one example of higher order derivative.
 Your code will be also graded on other tests, which are not visible to you right now.
-TODO: links

 You can expect that all Variables in tests would fall into reasonable range and there will no gotchas for rounding errors, overflows and similar phenomena.

-TODO links.